felipearpa/mypost/README.md

 ### View

 This layer is in charge to manage the views that are displayed to the user.
-The view were made using Jetpack Compose and they have thier own data models.
+The view were made using Jetpack Compose and they have their own data models.

 ## Used SDK